JacobAWilkins/Bayesian-Network/README.md

 # Bayesian-Network
-Determines the probability of particular actions using a bayesian network
+Determines the probability of particular actions using a Bayesian network